cheachantha0168-gif/websites/shizuku/introduction.md

 The advantages of Shizuku are:

 1. Minimal extra time and performance consumption
-2. It is almost identical to the direct invocation API experience (app developers only need to add a small amount of code)
+2. It is almost identical to the dithet invocation API experience (app developers only need to add a small amount of code)